dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 - default: false
 - status: NOT currently supported

-If set to true, Dendron will add the following meta tag `<meta name="robots" content="noindex, nofollow”>` which will tell google to not index your page
+If set to true, Dendron will add the following meta tag `<meta name="robots" content="noindex, nofollow”>` which will tell Google to not index your page

-When google indexes a page, it will penalize sites that have duplicate content from other sites. this is useful if you are using your hiearchy as a [[cache|dendron.guides.workflows.cache]]
+When Google indexes a page, it will penalize sites that have duplicate content from other sites. this is useful if you are using your hiearchy as a [[cache|dendron.guides.workflows.cache]]

 ### customFrontmatter